seamuslowry/brannigans-chess-frontend/README.md

 This is designed as a chess app in which each player can only see their own pieces.
 Taken pieces are visible to both players.

+## End of Development

+The project is no longer in active development, and the backend is no longer deployed to save on costs.
+It can still be run locally from the [core repo](https://github.com/seamuslowry/brannigans-chess).

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts